All Episodes

 joe rogan

-How could you push it too far and what do you mean by that?
+How could you push it too far?

 elliott west

-Well, I think that So many of the people in Texas and elsewhere, you know, they were just sort of ordinary folks.
+Well, I think that so many of the people in Texas and elsewhere, you know, they were just sort of ordinary folks.

-And you wouldn't really – they really didn't have to go through the kind of transformation, you know, kind of adaptive transformation.
+And you wouldn't really, they really didn't have to go through the kind of transformation, you know, of kind of adaptive transformation that would produce those kinds of abilities.

 Tough guys.